Blackland, Austin, Texas: History

-In 1965, the Texas Legislature granted the University of Texas Board of Regents approval to use eminent domain to acquire land for expanding the University.
-In the Spring of 1965, the University began buying individual parcels of land to the north, south, and east of the existing campus, including in the Blackland neighborhood, in hopes of using the land to relocate the University's intramural fields, baseball field, tennis courts, and parking lots.
-Speculators bought much of the neighborhood's devalued property in order to sell it at a profit to the University.
+In 1965, the Texas Legislature granted the University of Texas Board of Regents approval to use eminent domain to acquire land for expanding the university.
+In the Spring of 1965, the university began buying individual parcels of land to the north, south, and east of the existing campus, including in the Blackland neighborhood, in hopes of using the land to relocate the university's intramural fields, baseball field, tennis courts, and parking lots.
+Speculators bought much of the neighborhood's devalued property in order to sell it at a profit to the university.
 This led to cheaper rent for residents at the expense of deteriorating housing conditions.
 The University Board of Regents focused on expansion eastward, as the east side's lower property values would lower the cost of acquisition.
-During the talks of annexation, the University and the City of Austin referred to Blackland neighborhood as the "Winn Tract" (named after an elementary school in the area), the "University East Project", or the Eastern Renewal Area".
+During the talks of annexation, the university and the City of Austin referred to Blackland neighborhood as the "Winn Tract" (named after an elementary school in the area), the "University East Project", or the Eastern Renewal Area".

-In 1980, the University announced plans to annex all the land between I-35 and Chicon Street, nearly half of the Blackland neighborhood.
-In 1981, the Blackland Neighborhood Association was formed to protect the Blackland residents' property rights; the neighborhood association later regrouped as the Blackland Community Development Corporation (CDC).
-Following 12 years of negotiations, the Blackland CDC and the University reached a compromise, which allowed the University to annex the land between I-35 and Leona Street to build the Red and Charline McCombs Field and other auxiliary buildings; at the same time, the University divested all of its previously-acquired property east of Leona Street back to the Blackland CDC.
+In 1980, the university announced plans to annex all the land between I-35 and Chicon Street, nearly half of the Blackland neighborhood.
+In 1981, the Blackland Neighborhood Association was formed to protect the Blackland residents' property rights.
+The neighborhood association led by Katherine Pool, Charlie Smith and Bo McCarver founded the Blackland Community Development Corporation (CDC) in 1983.
+Following 12 years of negotiations, the Blackland CDC and the university reached a compromise, which allowed the university to annex the land between I-35 and Leona Street to build the Red and Charline McCombs Field and other auxiliary buildings; at the same time, the university divested all of its previously acquired property east of Leona Street back to the Blackland CDC.